AmritanshuAVerma/ProfileWeb/README.md

-# AmritanshuVerma
+# Amritanshu Verma

 ### I.T Engineer By Degree and Software Engineer by Profession.
-### I spend my time researching,reading and learning about Softwares and Business Domains.
+### I spend my time researching, reading and learning about Softwares and Business Domains.

 Previously worked for Companies such as _Infinx Services_ and _Xanthus Software Soutions_ as Software Engineer and Software Developer respectively.